 The age of your cat may give a clue.
 Young cats are more likely to have a fever due to infection, while older cats may be due to cancers.
 Outdoor cats, especially males are prone to bite wound abscesses.

-Biochemical profile – To evaluate organ function and check calcium levels.
+- Biochemical profile: To evaluate organ function and check calcium levels.

-Complete blood count – To evaluate for signs of infection.
+- Complete blood count: To evaluate for signs of infection.
 Cats with an infection often have an elevated white blood cell count.

-Blood smear – To check for blood parasites.
+- Blood smear – To check for blood parasites.

-Urinalysis – To check kidney function and for infection.
+- Urinalysis: To check kidney function and for infection.
 A urine culture may also be performed to check for bacteria in the urine, which would indicate a urinary tract infection.

-Electrocardiogram (ECG) to check for cardiac abnormalities.
+- Electrocardiogram (ECG) to check for cardiac abnormalities.

 Generally temperatures < 105°F (40.5°C) should be monitored closely if the temperature rises above 105°F then veterinary attention needs to be sought immediately.

-Glucorcoids or immunosuppressive drugs for immune or inflammatory causes.
+- Glucorcoids or immunosuppressive drugs for immune or inflammatory causes.

-Analgesics, anti-nausea medication, and supportive care to treat pancreatitis.
+- Analgesics, anti-nausea medication, and supportive care to treat pancreatitis.

-Anti-fungal medications to treat fungal diseases.
+- Anti-fungal medications for fungal diseases.

-Calcium and vitamin D to treat hypoparathyroidism.
+- Calcium and vitamin D for cats with hypoparathyroidism.

 - Medications to correct heart rhythm abnormalities.